Transformer Fault Current Calculator

 - Does not include motor fault current contribution, which can add 4 to 6 times the total motor FLA to the available fault current at a bus.

-- Does not model single-phase or line-to-ground fault currents (three-phase bolted fault only).
+- Does not model line-to-ground or line-to-line fault currents (bolted three-phase or single-phase two-wire fault only).

 - Does not perform protective device coordination or time-current curve analysis.